America vs. the Justice Society

 America vs. The Justice Society is a four-issue comic book mini-series starring the Justice Society of America which was first published by DC Comics between January and April 1985.

 The series was written by Roy and Dann Thomas and featured artwork from Rafael Kayanan, Rich Buckler and Jerry Ordway among others.

 Plot

-The series was set on Earth-Two and began with the discovery of Batman's diary (the Pre-Crisis Earth-Two Bruce Wayne had been murdered by a criminal named Bill Jensen prior to this adventure as indicated in this story) which indicated that the Justice Society was guilty of treason during World War II and conspired to cover up their treason after the war was over.
+On Earth-Two, authorities discover the diary of Batman, who was murdered by a criminal named Bill Jensen.
+The diary indicates that the Justice Society is guilty of treason during World War II and conspired to cover up their treason after the war was over.

 The group is put on trial and their history is reviewed.
 All the historical adventures involving the JSA are recalled, and details are added.
-It eventually reveals that the diary is a hoax created by Batman in an effort to have the JSA apprehend Per Degaton at a future time that Batman believed he would not be alive for.
-Degaton is apprehended by the Justice Society, but he apparently commits suicide at the end of the story (though he would return in later stories; these are younger versions of the character, so it may simply be that this fate was still in his future, at least prior to the events of Crisis on Infinite Earths and its follow-up series Infinite Crisis).
-This overall premise was inspired by the then-recent revelation that the so-called Hitler Diaries that had been published were, in fact, fakes.
+The diary is a hoax created by Batman in an effort to have the JSA apprehend Per Degaton following Batman's death.
+Degaton is apprehended by the Justice Society, but he apparently commits suicide.